ALL ABOUT ORGANICS

 THE HISTORY OF ORGANIC PRODUCTS

-The quality of an essential oil is determined not only by the way in which it is distilled but also largely by the source botanical’s seeds as well as the way it is cut, grown, and harvested.
+The quality of essential oil is determined not only by the way in which it is distilled but also largely by the source of botanical’s seeds as well as the way it is cut, grown, and harvested.
 This is where organic farming practices come into play.
-When the use of pesticides and harmful chemicals became popular practices in farming, innovators in the field realized it was important to take a different route to addressing issues of soil depletion and the poor quality of food as well as livestock feed – problems that eventually led to soil erosion, reduced crop varieties, and rural poverty, among other problems.
+When the use of pesticides and harmful chemicals became popular practices in farming, innovators in the field realized it was important to take a different route to address issues of soil depletion and the poor quality of food as well as livestock feed – problems that eventually led to soil erosion, reduced crop varieties, and rural poverty, among other problems.
 The alternate approach to resolving these problems lay in working to enhance the health of the soil.

 Though traditional farming has always made use of organic practices, deliberately-organic farming is said to have been prompted by Sir Albert Howard, a British botanist who earned the nickname The Father of Modern Organic Agriculture for his study, recognition, documentation, and implementation of modern agricultural science as well as the traditional farming practices of India, which he viewed as more advanced than the usual agricultural techniques.
 He promoted farming systems that would return agricultural and biodegradable waste, green manure, as well as crop residues to the soil.
 He also endorsed the idea of supporting nature through the use of crops with deep roots that could help attract nutrients from the soil.